francdomain/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. a script to display content of two files
 4. script to display last 10 lines of a file
 5. script to display first 10 lines of a file
+6. a script that displays the third line of a file